NVIDIA/optix-toolkit/DemandLoading/README.md

 See the [optixDemandLoadSimple](../examples/optixDemandLoadSimple/optixDemandLoadSimple.cpp)
 example, which demonstrates how to use the OptiX Demand Loading library.
-The first step is to create a `DemandLoader` interface, through which subsequent method calls are invoked:
+The first step is to create a `DemandLoader` object, through which subsequent method calls are invoked:
 ```
 // Create DemandLoader
 DemandLoader* loader = createDemandLoader( Options() );